roboticslab-uc3m/teo-gazebo-models/README.md

+# teo-gazebo-models

 3D Gazebo models for TEO robot.
 If you are looking for the source code of the robot itself, visit the [teo-main](https://github.com/roboticslab-uc3m/teo-main) repository.
+If you are looking for the models for the modern Gazebo simulator, visit the [roboticslab-uc3m/teo-gz-sim-models](https://github.com/roboticslab-uc3m/teo-gz-sim-models).

 ## Installation